 We do not put all of our books into a computer, but we are particular about how we organize and shelve everything.
 If you are wondering whether we have something, we know right where to look.

-We list a few things online, but it's not a big part of our business.
-We sell on eBay mainly when we happen into something unusual.
+For used books, we do list a few things online, but it's not a big part of our business.
+We put most of our energy into having an awesome shop that is worth the drive.
+We sometimes sell things on eBay, mainly when we happen into something unusual.
 If you are a reader, coming in to visit us is the best way to see what we have.

 We love cash, and checks are good too.
 We do take credit and debit cards of all kinds, but below $15 we add a 40 cent service fee, to cover the bank fees.
 Did we mention that we love cash?